bonn0062/GSoD/absolute_beginners.rst

   File:      ~/Desktop/<ipython-input-23-b5adf20be596>
   Type:      function

-You can also reach another level of information by reading the source code of the object you're interested in.
-You can access the source code using a double question mark (**??**).
+You can reach another level of information by reading the source code of the object you're interested in.
+Using a double question mark (**??**) allows you to access the source code.

-For example, running
+For example, running:

 ::